 A Seeds for Change podcast, in conversation with community organisers.
-From stopping immigration raids on their streets to starting food co-ops on their estates, people are organising in their communities to take collective action against poverty, policing and the hostile environment.
+From stopping immigration raids on their streets to building renters unions, people are organising in their communities to take collective action against poverty, policing and the hostile environment.
+As well as fighting to improve the conditions of our lives now, these are struggles for a different future - for economic justice, decolonisation and abolition.

 In this episode we talk more about the political questions involved in community organising, from sharing power to dealing with conflict and harm.
 We discuss the role of the organiser, the new wave of British abolitionism, and what it means to have an abolitionist approach.